Skip to content

 Presnell was sent to Norfolk Island for his sentence, where he started a relationship with Ann Fowler (1764-1854) and moved to Tasmania in 1808 with their family.

-In 1816, Presnell received a conditional pardon for his crime and by 1819 after establishing several businesses in Hobart Town, he purchased Richard Burrow’s land grant (the site of the Black Snake Inn) establishing a farm and successful market garden, just 250 metres from the River Derwent.
+In 1816, Presnell received a conditional pardon for his crime and by 1819 after establishing several businesses in Hobart Town, he occupied Richard Burrow’s land grant (the site of the Black Snake Inn) establishing a farm and successful market garden, just 250 metres from the River Derwent.
+However, Presnell’s actual ownership of the property may not have been legally formalised until 1832, more than a decade later.

 In 1822, Presnell’s son Thomas received a license to sell beer in the ‘Half-way House’, which may have been in the house built by Burrows, or in a new structure.